guojing0/count-graph-homs/README.md

 sage -n
 ```

 After running the above commands, you should see a SageMath (Jupyter) notebook open in your browser.
-Please see [tutorial.ipynb](/tutorial.ipynb) for future steps to get started.
+Please see [tutorial.ipynb](/tutorial.ipynb) for next steps to get started.

+### Structure

 ### Relevant work